WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

  * VCC MD to VUSB
  * GND to GND on the Esp32
- * ~SLP   to GND to disable, floating to enable, start with it disabled
+ * Connect ~SLP to GND to disable the motors

  <img src="photos/7.jpg" width="300">
  <img src="photos/8.jpg" width="300">